Fazendaaa/PkgGen/README.md

-# Generates the needed artefacts to publish a Linux package
+# Generates the needed artifacts to publish a Linux package

 ## Installation